djhunt-ibm/agentic-ai-client-bootcamp/usecases/business-automation/README.md

 [Step-by-step hands-on guide](https://github.ibm.com/skol/agentic-ai-client-bootcamp/blob/main/usecases/business-automation/hands-on-lab-buisness-automation.md)

 ## Demo Video
-A video demo of the solution is here:
+We're working on a demo video to showcase the features — coming soon!

 It shows how you can implement the use case using watsonx.ai and watsonx Orchestrate.